-1 ARTICLE 7 2 3 TRANSITION 4 5 SECTION 701.
+1 2 ARTICLE 7 3 4 5 TRANSITION 5 7 SECTION 701.
 EFFECTIVE DATE.
-This [Act] takes effect on [insert date, which should be at least 6 60 days after enactment].
-7 Reporter's Notes 8 Prior Provisions: 1956 Act Section 419; RUSA Section 806.
-9 10 11 SECTION 702.
+This [Act] takes effect on [insert date, which should 8 be at least 60 days after enactment].
+9 Comments 10 Prior Provisions: 1956 Act Section 419; RUSA Section 806.
+11 12 13 SECTION 702.
 REPEALS.
-The following act is repealed: 12 [Insert name of former State securities act].
-13 14 SECTION 703.
+The following Act is repealed: 14 [Insert name of former State securities act].
+15 16 SECTION 703.
 APPLICATION TO EXISTING PROCEEDING.
-15 (a) [Applicability of predecessor act to pending proceedings.]
-The predecessor act 16 exclusively governs all actions, prosecutions, or proceedings that are pending or may be maintained or 17 instituted on the basis of facts or circumstances occurring before the effective date of this [Act], except 18 that a civil action may not be maintained to enforce any liability under the predecessor act unless 19 commenced within any period of limitation that applied when the cause of action accrued or within two 20 years after the effective date of this [Act], whichever is earlier.
-21 (b) [Transition.]
-All effective registrations under the predecessor act, all administrative orders 22 relating to the registrations, statements of policy, interpretative opinions, declaratory rulings, no action 23 determinations, and all conditions imposed upon the registrations remain in effect while they would have remained in effect if this [Act] had not been enacted.
-They are considered to have been filed, entered, or
+17 (a) The predecessor act exclusively governs all actions, prosecutions, or proceedings that 18 are pending or may be maintained or instituted on the basis of facts or circumstances occurring 19 before the effective date of this [Act], except that a civil action may not be maintained to enforce 20 any liability under the predecessor act unless commenced within any period of limitation that 21 applied when the cause of action accrued or within two years after the effective date of this [Act] 22 whichever is earlier.
+23 (b) All effective registrations under the predecessor act, all administrative orders relating 24 to the registrations, statements of policy, interpretive opinions, declaratory rulings, no action 25 determinations, and all conditions imposed upon the registrations remain in effect while they 26 would have remained in effect if this [Act] had not been enacted.
+They are considered to have 27 been filed, entered, or imposed under this [Act], but are governed by the predecessor act.

-1 imposed under this [Act], but are governed by the predecessor act.
-2 (c) [Applicability of predecessor act to offers or sales] The predecessor act applies in 3 respect of exclusively governs any offer or sale made within one year after the effective date of this [Act] 4 except with respect to federal covered securities under an offering begun in good faith before the effective 5 date of this [Act] because of using an exemption available under the predecessor act.
-6 Reporter's Notes 7 8 Source of Law: 1956 Act Section 418; RUSA Section 807.
-9 10 1.
-Prior law governs all suits, actions, prosecutions, or proceedings which are pending or may be 11 initiated on the basis of facts or circumstances occurring before the effective date of a State blue sky statute.
-12 See Hilton v.
+(c) The predecessor act applies in respect of exclusively governs any offer or sale made

+6 Source of Law: 1956 Act Section 418; RUSA Section 807.
+4 5 Comments 3 act.
+2 the effective date of this [Act] because of using an exemption available under the predecessor 1 within one year after the effective date of this [Act] under an offering begun in good faith before

+1. Prior law governs all suits, actions, prosecutions, or proceedings which are pending or may be initiated on the basis of facts or circumstances occurring before the effective date of a State blue sky statute.
+See Hilton v.
 Mumaw, 522 F.2d 588, 600 (9th Cir.
 1975).

-13 14 2.
-Case law construing provisions of prior securities statutes that are identical or substantively similar 15 may be relevant to construction of this Act.
-16
+2. Case law construing provisions of prior securities statutes that are identical or substantively similar may be relevant to construction of this Act.